jkasimotto/Aerial-Image-Segmentation/preprocessing/README.md

     |--- xmls
 ```
 ### Optional Arg: Tile Size
-The size of the tiles can be specified using the `-s` or `--tile-size arguments.
+The size of the tiles can be specified using the `-s` or `--tile-size` arguments.
 The default is 512.

+### Optional Arg: Num Workers
+The number of processes to use can be specified using the `-n` or `--num-workers` arguments.
+The default is 1.

 ## Output Files
 Two new directories are created called `images_tiled` and `masks_tiled`.